ytdl-org/youtube-dl/README.md

                                      option)
     --cookies FILE                   File to read cookies from and dump cookie jar in
-    --cache-dir DIR                  Location in the filesystem where youtube-dlc can store some downloaded information
+    --cache-dir DIR                  Location in the filesystem where youtube- dlc can store some downloaded information
                                      permanently.
 By default
                                      $XDG_CACHE_HOME/youtube-dlc or
                                      ~/.cache/youtube-dlc .
 At the moment, only